Invasive species management

 We provide specialist invasive plant species consultancy, as well as remediation and treatment services.

-Invasive plant species can create a serious problem, not only on development sites, but also in ecologically sensitive areas.
+Invasive non – native species (INNS) can create a serious problem, not only on development sites, but also on commercial and residential properties, railways, watercourses and in ecologically sensitive areas.

-Thomson environmental consultants provide specialist invasive plant species consultancy, remediation and treatment services.
-We pride ourselves on providing a bespoke service, and we take the time to understand how the invasive plant species are impacting on the site and any development works.
+Thomson environmental consultants (TEC) provide specialist INNS consultancy, that includes surveys, digital mapping, remediation works and treatment or disposal services.
+We pride ourselves on providing a bespoke service and we take the time to understand how they are impacting the site or any planned development works.

 Invasive plant species services we provide include